-The marketers who make these mistakes would have been better off not adding UTM codes at all.
+Marketers who make these mistakes would be better off not utilizing UTM codes at all.
 Why?
 Because poorly-executed tracking codes lead to inaccurate and cumbersome data.

-That becomes a problem when you rely on it to make business decisions.
-With a distorted view of the situation, you find yourself investing in certain marketing channels under the (false) assumption that they’re performing much better than they really are.
+This becomes a problem when you rely on them to make business decisions.
+With a distorted view of the situation, you may find yourself investing in certain marketing channels under the false assumption that they’re performing much better than they really are.
 Or abandoning efforts that were paying off.

 Spotting – and Avoiding – the Most Common UTM Pitfalls